somnathpathak/web/cv/index.md

 P: +91 72593-49634
 E: somnath.jan1@gmail.com

-8+ years experienced Cloud Engineer/Full Stack Cloud developer with hands on experience of designing, developing and maintaining web as well as mobile applications.
-Possesses diverse experience of creating multiple highly scalable applications using different tech stacks.
-Adept at understanding the requirements of the clients and delivering projects accordingly.
-Demonstrates the capability of maintaining code by fixing bugs as well as conducting end to end testing.
-Highly skilled at collaborating with team members to ship engaging products within deadlines.
-Looking forward to applying the acquired gamut of skills in a challenging role.
+Cloud Engineer and Full Stack Developer with over 8 years of expertise in architecting, developing, and upholding robust cloud solutions such as PaaS, alongside web and mobile applications.
+Proficient in devising scalable cloud solutions across diverse tech stacks, and in aligning development with client specifications.
+Adept at code maintenance, thorough testing, and bug resolution.
+Passionate about mentoring junior developers, imparting best practices, and fostering team collaboration to deliver impactful products punctually.
+Eager to contribute a vast skill set to a dynamic and challenging role.

 [//]: <> _______________________________________